yymm/MemoMemo/README.md

 Using MySQL(default). => Table: memomemo

-If you want to use other database, you export MEMOMEMO\_DATABASE\_URI.
+If you want to use other database, you export "MEMOMEMO\_DATABASE\_URI".

 example: SQLite